Ultrasound partially destroys tumors, calls in immune cells to finish job

 As was the case with vaccines, the United States quickly snapped up these therapeutics and accumulated vastly more supply than any other country.
 These drugs do not replace vaccines but provide crucial extra protections for vulnerable people who number in the millions and who face increased risks as the few remaining public health protections are rolled back.

 Paxlovid, an antiviral treatment developed by Pfizer, an American pharmaceutical company, is highly effective for reducing hospitalizations and deaths in high-risk patients, as long as it is started early.
-This is especially important for elderly or immunocompromised people, since their immune […]
+This is especially important for elderly or immunocompromised people, since their immune systems […]

 Read the Full Article